 Don't forget to add fresh or dried herbs to a meal!

 Adding fresh thyme, basil, parsley, lemon balm, lemongrass, coriander, garlic, ginger, chillies, turmeric, black pepper are some immune boosting ideas to add to salads, soups, casseroles or stir fries.

-I need help to boost my immune system
+Do you need help to boost your immune system?

 As a Naturopath I work with a lot of people to boost their immunity.
 Adults who are constantly sick need work to build their immune system and I see a lot of children that are susceptible to ear, nose and throat infections as this is a sign of poor immunity.